Academic Notice

 Rausser College of Natural Resources

 CNR students are required to maintain a cumulative GPA of ≥ 2.0 and a term/semester GPA of ≥ 1.5.
-If they are unable to meet the academic requirements, they will be placed on academic probation and provided instructions on how they may return to good standing.
+If they are unable to meet the academic requirements, they will be placed on academic notice and provided instructions on how they may return to good standing.
 If they are unable to do so they may be subject to dismissal from the college.
-CNR students who are dismissed may not take...
+CNR students who are dismissed may...

 College of Engineering